Everything (and only) what you need to know about cryptocurrency wallets

 💡 This is part of Violet Rollergirl’s Guide to Using Cryptocurrency (as a Sex Worker).
 If you haven’t yet read the primer, consider starting there!

 A lot of people think getting started with cryptocurrency is hard.
-That might have been true a number of years ago, but it’s not anymore.
-There are really good, easy to use apps, often called “wallets” or, more precisely, “wallet apps,” that make setting up your cryptocurrency “accounts” really fast.
+That might have been true years ago, but it’s not anymore.
+There are really good, easy to use apps, often called “wallets” or, more precisely, wallet apps, that make setting up your cryptocurrency “accounts” shockingly fast and private.

 In this article